 See more trip photos here.

-Malachite Peak was my only concern of everything on my plan as I decided to leave the rope behind.
+Malachite Peak was my only concern on the itinerary, as I’d decided to leave the rope behind.
 But to my surprise, it was at most exposed class 3 on the snow-free terrain.
 Then everything after this climb would be tamer.

 See more trip photos here.